weaddquality/gsharp/Installer/G# Framework ReadMe.txt

 * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the name of AddQ nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of Qestit Systems/AddQ nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ---------------------------------------------------------------------

 ## RELEASE HISTORY ##

+G# Framework 3.0.0
+* Update Debugger to support cloned G#Object
+* New: Class/Interface right-click menu "Go to Parent Interfaces"
+* New: Class/Interface right-click menu "Change Interface Inheritance" for full support of interface inheritance
+* Bugfix: Misspelling information text
+* Merge from LV 1.10.1
+* New: G# Dependency Viewer, tool window for working with G# OO classes
+* New: When clone root G#Object, Interface root class IG# will also be clone
+* New: Possibility to clone G#Object root class
+* New: Possibility to change inheritance to clone of G#Object
+* New: Possibility create derived class or interface to clone G#Object/IG#
+* Refactoring: Change from list to TreeView for Clone/Move to other class

 G# Framework 2.0.2
 * Bugfix: Malleable method (.vim): remove extension in icon method name.